rrwick/Filtlong/README.md

 * `--min_length 1000` ← Discard any read which is shorter than 1 kbp.
 * `--keep_percent 90` ← Throw out the worst 10% of reads.
 This is measured by bp, not by read count.
 So this option throws out the worst 10% of read bases.
-* `--target_bases 500000000` ← If there are still more than 500 Mbp after throwing out reads under 1 kbp and the worst 10%, the remove the worst reads until only 500 Mbp remain, useful for very large read sets.
+* `--target_bases 500000000` ← Remove the worst reads until only 500 Mbp remain, useful for very large read sets.
 If the input read set is less than 500 Mbp, this setting will have no effect.
 * `input.fastq.gz` ← The input long reads to be filtered.
 * `| gzip > output.fastq.gz` ← Filtlong outputs the filtered reads to stdout.
 Pipe to gzip to keep the file size down.